reactioncommerce/reaction-docs/developer/architecture/schemas.md

 });
 ```

-It's important to note that collections do not enforce structure, so nothing will stop you from updating a product with a "type:simple", using the "type:variant" schema.
+It's important to note that collections do not enforce structure, so nothing will stop you from updating a product with a `"type:simple"`, using the `"type:variant"` schema.

 ### Updates

 Updates where the _selector is not provided must have the selector in the update statement_.

-Provide selector in **query**
+Provide selector in **query**:

 ```js
 Reaction.Collections.Products.update(